Miss Universe 2015: Selection of participants

 The 2015 edition saw the returns of Cayman Islands, Denmark, Montenegro, and Vietnam.
 Cayman Islands and Montenegro last competed in 2012, while Denmark and Vietnam last competed in 2013.
 Egypt, Ethiopia, Guam, Kazakhstan, Kenya, Lithuania, Saint Lucia, Slovenia, Sri Lanka, Trinidad and Tobago, and Turks and Caicos Islands withdrew.
 Aigerim Smagulova was appointed as the representative of Kazakhstan at Miss Universe after Regina Valter, Miss Universe Kazakhstan 2015, decided to compete in Miss Universe 2016.
-However, Smagulova withdrew due to personal reasons.
+However, Smagulova withdrew for personal reasons.
 Miss Universe Slovenia Ana Haložan suffered an accident when she arrived in Las Vegas, which resulted in hospitalization, preventing her from participating in registration activities, interviews and pictorials.
 She was not present at the first official events but stayed in Las Vegas until the pageant was over.
 She suffered a seizure and had her face partially paralyzed.
 Despite her withdrawal, she was given an opportunity to walk on the stage during the live telecast.
 Egypt, Ethiopia, Guam, Kenya, Lithuania, Saint Lucia, Sri Lanka, Trinidad and Tobago, and Turks and Caicos withdrew after their respective organizations failed to hold a national competition or appoint a delegate.

-Initially, Costa Rica, Mexico, and Panama will not participate in this edition due to the statements about Mexican immigrants made by Donald Trump.
+Initially, Costa Rica, Mexico, and Panama decided to not participate in this edition due to the statements about Mexican immigrants made by Donald Trump.
 However, after the acquisition of the Miss Universe Organization by WME/IMG, the three countries decided to return to Miss Universe and compete.